 - Chord Progressions

-- A basic audio recording tool that will allow you to record yourself playing along with a background track and save the recording in MP3 format.
+A basic audio recording tool that will allow you to record yourself and save the recording in MP3 format.
 You will have a tool to use for this purpose inside the learning environment.
-Alternatively, you can use software like Audacity (Windows) or GarageBand (Mac)
+Alternatively, you can use software like Audacity (PC) or GarageBand (Mac)

 - Speakers or headphones